alirezaahani/blog-ir-backup/README.md

 # BayanBackup
-Python tool to generate static html copies of `blog.ir` XML outputs.
+Python & JS tool to generate static html copies of `blog.ir` XML outputs.

-# Future features
-- [X] Fix URL links
-- [X] Download images to local storage
-- [ ] Command line arguments
-- [ ] Port to JS and host on Github (Doesn't require user to run untrusted code on machine)
+The python version has the added bounus of ability to save images in local directory.
+Unfortunately because of CORS that will not be possible under the JS version.